ironcore-dev/ironcore/docs/proposals/11-scheduling.md

 - Layered structure of hierarchy needs to be duplicated at central place
 - If central cluster is not reachable, no `Machine` can be placed
 - No easy way to dynamically change pool hierarchy.
+- Leaf `poollet` configuration/behaviour will differ from other `poollet`s